FrontendMasters/react-enlightenment/what-is-react.md

 ##### Performant changes to the DOM

-I'm going to end this whirl wind tour where most people talking about React typically being.
+I'm going to end this whirl wind tour where most people typically start talking about React.